-The second Energy Future (EF) conference will take place in Sydney, Australia on the 4-6 July 2016 at the University of New South Wales, Sydney.
+The second Energy Future (EF) conference will take place on the 4-6 July 2016 at the Colombo House, University of New South Wales, Sydney.
 EF conferences provide a unique platform to generate and foster nexus between the scientific world, policy makers, investors, industry and the community.

 This second conference will focus on Energy storage – from generation to distribution, and cover international advances alongside an impressive exhibition showcasing advanced energy technologies across the energy sector.
 The conference now features a session on nuclear energy, to provide constructive discussion on integration of nuclear and renewable electrical power.